aerospike/aerospike-client-python/doc/aerospike.rst

             Default: ``1``
         * **tend_interval** (:class:`int`)
-            Polling interval in milliseconds for tending the cluster
+            Polling interval in milliseconds for tending the cluster.
+The minimum value is ``250``.

             Default: ``1000``
         * **compression_threshold** (:class:`int`)